clinicedc/edc-consent/doc/overview.rst

 Overview
 ========

-:mod:`bhp_consent` handles consent issues as they relate to data entry.
+:mod:`edc_consent` handles consent issues as they relate to data entry.
 In a nutshell:

-    * a subject must be consented before data is collected.
+    * a subject must be consented before research data is collected.
     * For protocols with more than one version of a consent, models and model fields may be restricted depending on the subject's consent
     * a consent covers a fixed time period before which data entry may not begin and after which data entry stops.